-A1 A speech clip was recorded and plotted below.
+A2 A speech clip was recorded and plotted below.
 Is the speaker a man or a woman?
 Explain.

-- A2 Explain what happens to your speech when you breath helium into your vocal tract and try to speak.
-(Hint: the speed of sound in Helium is about 1200m/sec).

 - A3 Someone recorded themselves speaking a single word shown below in a time domain plot.
 Identify the word in the list of the following:

 - a) fail

 - b) test

 - c) obey

 - d) encyclopedia

+- e) none of the above